Sugar: Consumption

-In most parts of the world, sugar is an important part of the human diet, making food more palatable and providing food energy.
-After cereals and vegetable oils, sugar derived from sugarcane and beet provided more kilocalories per capita per day on average than other food groups.
-In 1750 the average Briton got 72 calories a day from sugar.
-In 1913 this had risen to 395.
-In 2015 it still provided around 14% of the calories in British diets.
+Worldwide sugar provides 10% of the daily calories (based on a 2000 kcal diet).
+In 1750, the average Briton got 72 calories a day from sugar.
+In 1913, this had risen to 395.
+In 2015, sugar still provided around 14% of the calories in British diets.
 According to one source, per capita consumption of sugar in 2016 was highest in the United States, followed by Germany and the Netherlands.

 Nutrition and flavor

 Brown and white granulated sugar are 97% to nearly 100% carbohydrates, respectively, with less than 2% water, and no dietary fiber, protein or fat (table).
-Brown sugar contains a moderate amount of iron (15% of the Reference Daily Intake in a 100 gram amount, see table), but a typical serving of 4 grams (one teaspoon), would provide 15 calories and a negligible amount of iron or any other nutrient.
 Because brown sugar contains 5–10% molasses reintroduced during processing, its value to some consumers is a richer flavor than white sugar.

 Health effects

-Sugar industry funding and health information

-Sugar refiners and manufacturers of sugary foods and drinks have sought to influence medical research and public health recommendations, with substantial and largely clandestine spending documented from the 1960s to 2016.
-The results of research on the health effects of sugary food and drink differ significantly, depending on whether the researcher has financial ties to the food and drink industry.
-A 2013 medical review concluded that "unhealthy commodity industries should have no role in the formation of national or international NCD [non-communicable disease] policy".

-There have been similar efforts to steer coverage of sugar-related health information in popular media, including news media and social media.
+The World Health Organization and other clinical associations recommend that reducing the consumption of free sugar (sugar sources added during manufacturing) to less than 10% of total energy needs can help to lower disease risk.
+This amount of sugar consumption is equivalent to about 50 g or 12 teaspoons of added sugar per day.
+As of 2025, the American Heart Association recommends that free sugar intake be limited to 6% of total daily energy needs, or 36 g (9 teaspoons) for adult males, and 25 g (6 teaspoons) for women.
+In many countries, the source and amount of added sugars can be viewed among ingredients on the labels of packaged foods.
+Added sugars provide no nutritional benefit, but are a source of excess calories that can lead to overweight and increased disease risk.

 Obesity and metabolic syndrome

-A 2003 technical report by the World Health Organization (WHO) provides evidence that high intake of sugary drinks (including fruit juice) increases the risk of obesity by adding to overall energy intake.
-By itself, sugar is not a factor causing obesity and metabolic syndrome, but rather – when over-consumed – is a component of unhealthy dietary behavior.
-Meta-analyses showed that excessive consumption of sugar-sweetened beverages increased the risk of developing type 2 diabetes and metabolic syndrome – including weight gain and obesity – in adults and children.
+A 2003 technical report by the World Health Organization provided evidence that high intake of sugary drinks (including fruit juice) increases the risk of obesity by adding to overall energy intake.
+By itself, sugar is not a factor causing obesity and metabolic syndrome, but rather its excessive consumption adds to caloric burden, which meta-analyses showed could increase the risk of developing type 2 diabetes and metabolic syndrome in adults and children.

-Hyperactivity
+Cancer

+Sugar consumption does not directly cause cancer.
+Cancer Council Australia have stated that "there is no evidence that consuming sugar makes cancer cells grow faster or cause cancer".
+There is an indirect relationship between sugar consumption and obesity-related cancers through increased risk of excess body weight.

+The American Institute for Cancer Research and World Cancer Research Fund recommend that people limit sugar consumption.

+There is a popular misconception that cancer can be treated by reducing sugar and carbohydrate intake to supposedly "starve" tumours.
+In reality, the health of people with cancer is best served by maintaining a healthy diet.